rdfio/rdfio-vagrantbox/README.md

 ## STATUS

-In general: Things should work now, apart from any issues in [the issue tracker](https://github.com/rdfio/RDFIO/issues)
+Things should work now, apart from any issues in [the issue tracker](https://github.com/rdfio/RDFIO/issues)

 ## Known issues